zhugejun/texas-cc-benchmarking/README.md

 create, DAX measures matching the dashboard cards, and a visual-by-visual mapping of the five tabs.

-Both `exports/` and `dashboard/dist/` are gitignored — they are build outputs, regenerated from `texas_cc.duckdb` any time.
+`exports/` is gitignored — it is a build output, regenerated from `texas_cc.duckdb` any time. `dashboard/dist/` is gitignored too, with a single
+exception: the standalone HTML dashboard is committed so it can be downloaded directly.